- Home

 Step 1: Upload Portrait

-Begin by locating the "Upload Portrait" panel.
+Begin by locating the "Upload Portrait" panel on the left side of the interface.
 This is your canvas.
 Click the upload area to browse your device or drag and drop your desired image file.
+We support high-resolution JPG, PNG, and WebP formats.
 Microscope Detail: For the absolute best results, choose a photo where the subject is facing forward or slightly off-center.
 Ensure the face is fully visible and not obstructed by hair, glasses, or shadows.
-A "head and shoulders" shot works best.
-Avoid full-body shots as the facial resolution might be too low.
+A "head and shoulders" shot works best because it gives the AI enough context for head movement without needing to hallucinate body parts.
+Avoid full-body shots as the facial resolution might be too low for accurate lip-syncing.
+Once uploaded, the system will verify the face; a green checkmark indicates the face was detected successfully.
+Pro Tip: If creating a character, use our "AI Image Generator" first to create a perfectly lit, high-definition face, then import it here.

 Step 2: Input Your Script or Audio

 Navigate to the text input section labeled "Type what they should say."
-Text-to-Speech (TTS): You can enter up to 500 characters for the free tier.
-Choose from our diverse library of AI voices.
-Audio Upload: If you prefer ultimate realism, you can upload your own pre-recorded audio file (MP3 or WAV).
+This is where you give your photo a voice.
+You have two options here: Text-to-Speech (TTS) or Audio Upload.
+Microscope Detail (Text): If typing text, you can enter up to 500 characters for the free tier.
+Choose from our diverse library of AI voices—we offer various accents, genders, and tones (e.g., Cheerful, Serious, News Anchor).
+Listen to samples before selecting to ensure the voice matches the face (e.g., don't put a deep bass voice on a child's photo).
+Microscope Detail (Audio): If you prefer ultimate realism, you can upload your own pre-recorded audio file (MP3 or WAV).
 This is perfect for dubbing your own voice onto a celebrity photo or a character.
+Ensure your audio is clear, with minimal background noise.
+Background music in the source audio can confuse the lip-sync engine, so add music after generation in a video editor.

 Step 3: Configure Animation Settings (Optional)